 We have been through the adoption process four times, and no two times have been exactly alike.
 Two of our adoptions were completely private, and two times the child was in the foster care system.
 I answer lots of questions about adoption and foster care.
 By far, the most common questions I am asked are about how to do an adoption without an agency or foster care.

 Is Adoption without an agency or foster care possible?

-The short answer is, yes, it is possible, but it’s not always easy.
+The short answer is, yes, it is possible to adopt without using an agency, but it’s not always easy.
 It is easier for a mother who needs an adoptive family for her child to go to an adoption agency than to just ask around.
-When she goes to an agency, she is connected with resources and a waiting portfolio of families to choose from who all desperately want a child.

 Find an Adoption Attorney

 Contact a local attorney who is familiar with the adoption process.
 These attorneys can be found listed under the “family law” tab of your local legal aid or other legal referral service.
 Once you locate an attorney, they will likely meet with you and require a retainer for their services.
 Legal fees are the most expensive part of a domestic private adoption.

 An attorney who has completed adoptions for other families in your area may also be able to refer you to a Licensed Social Worker who can complete a home study for you.